A Major UK Global Bank (London) - Xist4

 A Major UK Global Bank (London)

-Sourcing a Senior Platform Engineer to accelerate Azure delivery and resilience
+Sourcing a Senior Platform Engineer to Accelerate Azure Delivery and Strengthen Platform Resilience

 The Challenge

-The bank’s engineering function needed a Senior Platform Engineer to strengthen its Azure platform as adoption increased across the organisation.
-The remit included automation, networking, multi-region reliability, and introducing self-service for development teams.
+The engineering function at a major UK global bank needed a Senior Platform Engineer to strengthen its Azure platform as adoption scaled across the organisation.
+The remit was broad: automation, networking, multi-region reliability, and building self-service capability for development teams.
+It was a role that required both technical depth and the judgment to operate in a regulated, complex environment.

 The Solution

-• Ran a detailed briefing to define the required skills across Azure networking, multi-region design, resiliency patterns, Terraform, DevOps pipelines, and cross-team collaboration.
+• Ran a detailed briefing to define the full technical scope: Azure networking, multi-region design, resiliency patterns, Terraform, DevOps pipelines, and cross-team collaboration.

-• Provided insight into talent availability, hybrid expectations, and areas where the brief needed clarity.
+• Provided market insight on talent availability, hybrid working expectations, and where the brief needed sharpening to be competitive.

-• Reached out to engineers working with Azure App Services, Containers, APIM, Firewall, Front Door, Service Bus, and regulated-cloud governance.
+• Targeted engineers with hands-on experience across Azure App Services, Containers, APIM, Firewall, Front Door, Service Bus, and regulated-cloud governance, people who had worked at scale, not just studied it.

-• Used scenario-based assessments to test engineering judgement rather than surface-level knowledge.
+• Used scenario-based assessments to test engineering judgment rather than surface knowledge.

-• Advised on interview pacing and offer strategy to keep candidates engaged.
+• Advised on interview pacing and offer structure to keep candidates engaged through a process that had previously moved too slowly.

 The Result

-Within six weeks, Xist4 produced a shortlist of engineers with real experience of Azure-scale environments.
-The chosen candidate brought strong IaC discipline, hands-on multi-region Azure delivery, and the ability to partner with security and operations teams.
+Within six weeks, Xist4 produced a shortlist of engineers with genuine Azure-scale experience.
+The hired candidate brought strong infrastructure-as-code discipline, hands-on multi-region delivery, and the ability to work effectively across security and operations teams.

-At the three-month follow-up, the hiring manager reported faster deployment cycles, clearer platform patterns, and improved support for engineering squads.
-The new hire reduced bottlenecks and helped stabilise key Azure services.
+At the three-month follow-up, the hiring manager reported faster deployment cycles, clearer platform patterns, and meaningfully better support for engineering squads.
+The new hire had reduced bottlenecks and helped stabilise key Azure services.
+Two failed searches and a six-week vacancy gap made that outcome more than just a good hire.
+It was a relief.